Theory, policy and practice of development

 Objectives and learning outcomes of the course

-By the end of the course you should be able to command and demonstrate the following knowledge and skills:
+By the end of the module you should be able to command and demonstrate the following knowledge and skills:

 - An historical and critical understanding of sociological and political theories of development